sivagopal/python-self/csoc-cookbooks/nginx/README.md

 - `node['nginx']['sts_max_age']` - Enable Strict Transport Security for all apps (See: <http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security>).
 This attribute adds the following header: Strict-Transport-Security max-age=SECONDS to all incoming requests and takes an integer (in seconds) as its argument.
 - `node['nginx']['default']['modules']` - Array specifying which modules to enable via the conf-enabled config include function.
 Currently the only valid value is "socketproxy".
 - `node['nginx']['load_modules']` - Array of paths to modules to dynamically load on nginx startup using the `load_module` directive.
 Default is `[]`.
-- `node['nginx']['pcre_jit']` - Enables or disables the use of “just-in-time compilation” (PCRE JIT) for the regular expressions known by the time of configuration parsing. .
-Default is false.

 #### authorized_ips module